 Tiger PAWS Literary Art Journal

-Tiger PAWS (Personal Academic Writing Space) is a showcase of student work consisting of writing, in both English and Spanish, and artwork that is published in print and online forms at the end of fall and spring semesters.
+Tiger PAWS (Personal Academic Writing Space) is a showcase of student work consisting of writing, in both English and Spanish, and artwork that is published in print and online forms at the end of the fall and spring semesters.
 St. Philip’s students are encouraged to submit their writing and artwork for publication consideration.
 Categories include:

 - Short Fiction (1000-word limit)